FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   * Attempting to register an account with a weak password
   * Attempting to register an account and the password and confirm password fields don't match

+Given that I have the app,an internet conection and I am an attendee of a conference.
+When I am not able to enter in the app and use all its functionalities.
+Then the app should display an initial login screen and also allow me to register if I still don't have an account.

 **Value and effort**.
   * Should Have
   * M